 In this article, we’ve outlined 10 of these holiday home safety tips.

 It’s a well-known fact that burglars are much more likely to target a property if it’s visibly empty.
-There’s a much slimmer chance of them getting caught if they can sneak in and out while you’re on holiday or otherwise occupied.
+Without home security systems, there's a slimmer chance of criminals getting caught if they can sneak in and out while you’re on holiday or otherwise occupied.

 Because of this, we’d suggest keeping up the appearance that you’re still at home.
 Some of the best ways to do this include:

 - Keeping lights and other appliances switched on